gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 ```

 Each time an event is received, the adapter automatically performs type
-translation between the GemFire event and the required method
+translation between the [vmware-gemfire-short-name] event and the required method
 arguments transparently.
 Any exception caused by the method invocation
 is caught and handled by the container (by default, being logged).

 ## <a id="wiring-declarable-components"></a>Wiring `Declarable` Components

-GemFire XML configuration (usually referred to as `cache.xml`)
+[vmware-gemfire-short-name] XML configuration (usually referred to as `cache.xml`)
 allows **user** objects to be declared as part of the configuration.
 Usually these objects are `CacheLoaders` or other pluggable callback
-components supported by GemFire.
+components supported by [vmware-gemfire-short-name].
 Using native
-GemFire configuration, each user type declared through XML
+[vmware-gemfire-short-name] configuration, each user type declared through XML
 must implement the `Declarable` interface, which allows arbitrary
 parameters to be passed to the declared class through a `Properties`
 instance.